-Take one thought.
-Combine it with a truly global and intersectional perspective, a multi-dimensional work history and a love for innovation and culture and watch that one thought develop into something that can inspire and influence.
+Take one random thought.
+Combine it with a global, intersectional perspective, a multi-dimensional work history and a love for culture and watch that one thought develop into something that can inspire and influence.
 This is where you will find Shannon.

-Labeled as a 'Next Gen CEO' by Refinery 29, Shannon Washington has built a dynamic career based on a solid reputation, a visionary insight and a flair for the imaginative.
-With just over 10 years as a professional creative, Shannon has created integrated, print, experiential, broadcast and digital brand and consumer experiences for a variety of industries, from wine + spirits to technology and beauty.
+Labeled a 'Next Gen CEO' by Refinery 29, Shannon Washington has built her career based on a solid reputation, visionary insight and a flair for doing the undoable.
+In her 10+ year journey as a professional creative, Shannon has crafted integrated, brand and consumer experiences for a variety of industries, from finance and wine + spirits to technology and beauty.
 She proudly counts Tanqueray, Pantene, Moet Hennessy, Pepsi and more as a part of her brand history and agencies such as iris, MKTG and CHWA as her training grounds.
 One of her proudest moments came in 2007 as the user-generated content (VC2) network model she helped craft and launch—Current TV—received the Interactive Emmy for it's groundbreaking debut.

 Before INVNT, Shannon served as a lead Digital Creative Director at GREY New York, where she focused on beauty and lifestyle brands.
-At GREY, Shannon's work led to a reinvigorated, more digitally confident Pantene brand with the digital-first launch of the #ShineStrong campaign and 'Not Sorry' film which ushered in a new phase for the iconic brand, and 2014's newsworthy #WantThatHair Oscar's social campaign and plus-five digit growth metrics from 2013 to 2015.
-In late 2014, after a successful pitch, Shannon assumed digital leadership of the Pandora Jewelry account where she worked to build a new digital currency for the brand and develop a range of strategic tools and content campaigns to reintroduce the brand to a wider, more vibrant audience in North America.
-In addition, Shannon also lent her talent to a number of new business teams that led to 5 out of 5 wins for the agency.
+At GREY, Shannon's work led to a reinvigorated, more digitally confident Pantene brand with the social-first launch of the #ShineStrong campaign and 'Not Sorry' film which ushered in a new phase for the iconic brand, and 2014's newsworthy #WantThatHair Oscar's social campaign.
+In late 2014, after a successful pitch, Shannon assumed digital leadership of the Pandora Jewelry account where she worked to build a new social currency for the brand and develop a range of strategic tools and content campaigns to reintroduce the brand to a wider, younger audience in North America.
 Before GREY, Shannon served at the Digital Creative Director of beauty@gotham, where she advised on global digital strategy and served as the Digital Creative Director for Maybelline New York, Global, L’Oréal USA, L’Oréal Professionnel and Lindt Chocolate.

 When she's not in front of a monitor, Shannon is working on adding another stamp to her passport.
-To date, she has traveled to over 21 countries to include Brasil, Cuba, Honduras, El Salvador, Barbados, Spain, Argentina, Trinidad & Tobago, France and more in recent years.
-Shannon is a proud and loud graduate of Howard University and lives in Brooklyn, NY.
+Shannon is a proud and loud graduate of Howard University and lives in Los Angeles.

 And it's always fresh.